You got a call to come down to the police station. Your daughter or son is facing shoplifting charges. Now what?

 Contact a Juvenile Crimes Lawyer for Immediate Help

-Call The Maddox Law Firm at 972-373-3635 or contact me online.
+Call Maddox Law at 972-546-2496 or contact me online.
 I fight vigorously for my clients every step of the way, using every tactic at my disposal to get them the best result possible.
-There’s nothing too small to fight if it will improve the disposition of your case.
+There's nothing too small to fight if it will improve the disposition of your case.

 Come into my office to talk.
 Most parents leave with a lot more understanding of the juvenile justice system and with hope for their teenager's future.